Overv/VulkanTutorial/03_Drawing_a_triangle/01_Presentation/02_Image_views.md

 }
 ```

-That's it, now run the program to verify that the image views are created
-properly and destroyed properly.
-Checking the latter requires enabling the
-validation layers, or putting a print statement in the deleter function.

 An image view is sufficient to start using an image as a texture, but it's not
 quite ready to be used as a render target just yet.
 That requires one more step
 of indirection, known as a framebuffer.
 But first we'll have to set up the